cdktf/cdktf-provider-google/docs/computePublicDelegatedPrefix.python.md

 A region where the prefix will reside.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/resources/compute_public_delegated_prefix#region ComputePublicDelegatedPrefix#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.20.0/docs/resources/compute_public_delegated_prefix#region ComputePublicDelegatedPrefix#region}

+---

+##### `allocatable_prefix_length`<sup>Optional</sup> <a name="allocatable_prefix_length" id="@cdktf/provider-google.computePublicDelegatedPrefix.ComputePublicDelegatedPrefix.Initializer.parameter.allocatablePrefixLength"></a>

+- *Type:* typing.Union[int, float]

+The allocatable prefix length supported by this public delegated prefix.

+This field is optional and cannot be set for prefixes in DELEGATION mode.
+It cannot be set for IPv4 prefixes either, and it always defaults to 32.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.20.0/docs/resources/compute_public_delegated_prefix#allocatable_prefix_length ComputePublicDelegatedPrefix#allocatable_prefix_length}

 ---